CoAxLab/BiologicallyIntelligentExploration/README.md

 Check here regularly for updates.

-Submit discussion questions here: https://forms.gle/5HfiYqHrfNVGYWPU6
+Submit answers to discussion questions here: https://forms.gle/5HfiYqHrfNVGYWPU6

 The associated folders are: